yintzuyuan/NineBoxView/README.md

 4. Click the button in the lower left corner to switch between Light/Dark display modes.
 5. Use the mouse wheel or touchpad gestures to zoom in and out of the preview.
 6. Double-click the preview area to reset the zoom level.
 7. Use the Glyph Picker button to quickly select reference characters.

+## How to Use

+1. Open the "Nine Box Preview" plugin from the "Window" menu.
+2. The preview screen will display the character currently being edited in the center.
+3. Use the input box at the bottom to modify the reference characters displayed around the center.
+4. Click the button in the lower left corner to switch between Light/Dark display modes.
+5. Use the mouse wheel or touchpad gestures to zoom in and out of the preview.
+6. Double-click on the preview area to reset the zoom level to the default size.
+7. Use the Glyph Picker button to quickly select reference characters.

 ### Installation